History of the Tampa Bay Buccaneers: Seasons 1983–1996

-The Bucs suffered from several missteps in the NFL Draft.
-The most notorious of these blunders was the team's selection of 1985 Heisman Trophy winner Bo Jackson as the #1 overall pick when he openly stated he would never play for them.
-Jackson had never forgiven Culverhouse or the Bucs when they flew him to Tampa for a physical and a visit at the team's expense during his senior year at Auburn, leading him to believe that the NCAA and Southeastern Conference had approved the trip.
-In truth, they had not done so, and the trip cost Jackson his eligibility during his senior baseball season.
-Jackson believed the Bucs had deliberately tried to sabotage his baseball career, and told Culverhouse that "you're going to be wasting a draft pick" if they selected him.
+In 1986, the Bucs had the first pick in the draft and chose Auburn athlete and 1985 Heisman Trophy winner Vincent Edward "Bo" Jackson despite Jackson having told the Bucs that if they drafted him, he would not play for them.
+Jackson disliked Culverhouse because the Bucs flew him to Tampa for a physical and a visit at the team's expense during his senior year at Auburn and led him to believe that the NCAA and Southeastern Conference had approved the trip.
+No approval had been sought or granted, and the trip cost Jackson his eligibility during his senior baseball season.
+Jackson believed the Bucs deliberately tried to sabotage his baseball career so he would pursue professional football and be available as a first-round draft pick for the Bucs.